Part 1: Deep Dive - Spark Window Functions

 Rank Window Function

-For our study, we will take the following Spark DataFrame example in Scala, and understand how this rank() window function will be processed by the Spark.
+For our study, we will take the following Spark DataFrame example in Scala, and understand how a rank() window function will be processed by the Spark.

 spark.conf.set("spark.sql.codegen.wholeStage", "false")